wzkariampuzha/subdecks2tags/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Describe the Bug
-A clear and concise description of what the bug is.

-## To Reproduce
-Steps to reproduce the behavior:
-1. ...
-2. ...
-3. ...

-## Expected Behavior

-A brief description of what you expected to happen.
+A brief description of what you were trying to do, what you expected to happen, and a clear and concise description of what happened.

 ## Screenshots (if applicable)